Wii42/mediathek_view_mobile/README.md

 ![logo](assets/launcher/ic_launcher.png)

+This is a fork of the official MediathekViewMobile repository, aiming to migrate the project to using a current version of Flutter and Dart.

+Currently, the app is working on Flutter 3.39.3, but not all features are working yet.
+Video watching in the player is possible for most channels; however, downloading seems not to work, as well as the thumbnails are not showing up.

+# About MediathekViewMobile

 MediathekViewMobile is an Android and iOS application written with Flutter that allows searching through and downloading videos from a wide range of public German TV providers (ARD, ZDF, Arte, 3Sat, SWR, BR, MDR, NDR, WDR, HR, RBB, ORF, SRF).
 It uses the API of [MediathekViewWeb](https://mediathekviewweb.de/).